 People often assume that calligraphy and handwriting are synonymous, but they’re not.
-In general, calligraphy is comprised of stylized, embellished letters — it’s more art than writing, really.
-Conversely, handwriting refers to the style and technique that you use to jot things down day to day.
-Handwriting needs to be quicker and more practical than calligraphy.
+In general, calligraphy is comprised of stylized, embellished letters — it’s more art than writing.
+Conversely, handwriting refers to the style and technique that you use for everyday jotting.
+Handwriting needs to be quicker and more casual than calligraphy.
 While everyone has their own personal handwriting style, there’s always room for improvement!
-In this post, you’ll find eight tips to help you improve your handwriting.
+In this article, you’ll find eight tips to help you improve your handwriting in video and written form — plus a free worksheet.

 1. Use a Nice Pen